hmrc/customs-data-store/README.md

 | 400 | If enrolmentKey is not equal to 'HMRC-CUS-ORG' OR If enrolmentIdentifier is not equal to 'EORINumber' |
 | 500 | An unexpected failure happened in the service |

-## Running and testing on localhost:
-If you want to run [customs-data-store](https://github.com/hmrc/customs-data-store) locally then you also have to run [customs-financials-hods-stub](https://github.com/hmrc/customs-financials-hods-stub) so that it can retrieve historic Eoris from there.
-To start the service from sbt: `sbt "run 9893" ` or from service manager: `sm --start CUSTOMS_DATA_STORE CUSTOMS_FINANCIALS_HODS_STUB -f`
-In Postman
-1. Send in any of above requests to http://localhost:9893/customs-data-store/
-2. Add and `Authorization` header and set it's value to whatever is in `application.conf  ` under the key `server-token`

 ### License